DataDog/hiring-engineers/answers.md

 2020-04-16 20:02:08,333 - werkzeug - INFO - 127.0.0.1 - - [16/Apr/2020 20:02:08] "GET / HTTP/1.1" 200 -
 ```

-Localhost access worked but I could not get to the service from the Host System.
+Localhost access worked, but I could not get to the service from the host system.
 Iptables was identified as blocking the access.
-I used the following commands to change this and allow access.
-The Fedora default Firewall is setup to use the iptables state module..
+I used the following commands to allow access.
+Fedoras default firewall is setup to use the iptables state module..

 ```bash
 iptables -nvL --line-numbers
 iptables -A IN_FedoraServer_allow -p tcp --dport 5050 -m state --state NEW -j ACCEPT
 ```

-After this Access was possible from the Host System as well.
+Now access was possible from the host system as well.

 ```bash
 [lutz@socke hiring-engineers]$ curl http://f31:5050/